JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7894 days**.

-And here is a just a random fact -  **Roses generally need around 6 hours of sunlight to grow properly.**.
+And here is a just a random fact -  **In a year, an average person uses the toilet 2500 times a year**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)